Time Encoding of Finite-Rate-of-Innovation Signals: Simulation Results

-Consider the single-channel case and time-encoded measurements of $x_{1}$ and $x_{2}$ using C-TEM and IF-TEM (parameters given in Table~\ref{tab:singleChannel}).
+Consider the single-channel case and time-encoded measurements of $x(t)$ using C-TEM with reference $r(t) = 0.9 \cos(2\pi\cdot 11 \cdot t + \phi_r)$, and IF-TEM with parameters $\{b,\kappa,\gamma\} = \{1.5, 1, 0.09\}$.
 The phase angles $\phi_r$ for the reference signals in C-TEM are selected uniformly at random over $[0,2\pi[$.

-The parameters are chosen such that they critically satisfy the sampling requirement (cf. Proposition~\ref{prop:ctemGuarantees},~\ref{prop:iftemGuarantees}).
-We use Algorithm~\ref{algo:genFRI} to recover the signal in $50$ iterations and allowing up to $50$ restarts.
-Figures~\ref{fig:ctem_clean} and \ref{fig:ctem_pulse} show C-TEM based reconstruction of $x_1$ and $x_2$, respectively.
-Likewise, Figures~\ref{fig:iftem_clean} and \ref{fig:iftem_pulse} show IF-TEM based reconstruction of $x_1$ and $x_2$, respectively.
-The reconstruction is accurate up to numerical precision in both cases.
+The parameters are chosen such that they critically satisfy the sampling requirement (cf. Propositions~\ref{prop:ctemGuarantees} and ~\ref{prop:iftemGuarantees}).
+Figure~\ref{fig:ctem_clean} shows C-TEM based reconstruction of $x(t)$.
+Likewise, Figure~\ref{fig:iftem_clean} shows IF-TEM based reconstruction of $x(t)$.
+The reconstruction is accurate up to numerical precision in both encoding schemes.

-Next, we consider two-channel encoding using C-TEMs and IF-TEMs (parameters given in Table~\ref{tab:multiChannel}).
+Next, we consider two-channel encoding using C-TEMs with references $r^{c}(t) = 0.9 \cos(2\pi\cdot 5.5 \cdot t + \phi^{(c)}_{r}), \; c=1,2$ and IF-TEMs with parameters $\{b^{(1)},\kappa^{(1)},\gamma^{(1)}\} = \{1.5, 1, 0.18\}$, and $\{b^{(2)},\kappa^{(2)},\gamma^{(2)}\} = \{1.5, 0.82, 0.22\}$.
 The phase angles $\phi^{(1)}_{r}$ and $\phi^{(2)}_{r}$ for the reference signals in C-TEM are independently selected uniformly at random over $[0,2\pi[$.
 The initial values of the integrators in the two channels of IF-TEM are set to $0$ and $0.07$.
 This ensures that the two channels have distinct sampling sets.
-The parameters are chosen such that they critically satisfy the sampling requirements (cf. Proposition~\ref{prop:ctemMultichannelGuarantees},~\ref{prop:iftemMultichannelGuarantees}).
+The parameters are chosen such that they critically satisfy the sampling requirements (cf. Propositions~\ref{prop:ctemMultichannelGuarantees} and ~\ref{prop:iftemMultichannelGuarantees}).
 Note the reduction in sampling requirement in each channel as opposed to the single-channel case.
-We use Algorithm~\ref{algo:genFRI} to recover the signal in $50$ iterations and allowing up to $50$ restarts.
-Figures~\ref{fig:ctem2_clean} and \ref{fig:ctem2_pulse} show multichannel C-TEM based reconstruction of $x_1$ and $x_2$, respectively.
-Likewise, Figures~\ref{fig:iftem2_clean} and \ref{fig:iftem2_pulse} show multichannel IF-TEM based reconstruction of $x_1$ and $x_2$, respectively.
+Figure~\ref{fig:ctem2_clean} shows multichannel C-TEM based reconstruction of $x(t)$.
+Likewise, Figure~\ref{fig:iftem2_clean} shows multichannel IF-TEM based reconstruction of $x(t)$.
 The reconstruction is accurate up to numerical precision in both encoding schemes.